-Blake Barnett is attending his fourth college in four different states and will play for his third Football Bowl Subdivision team this upcoming season.
-Call him a journeyman if you want, but the graduate transfer is persistent and still has not given up his dream of playing college football.
+Blake Barnett attended four colleges in four different states and played for his third Football Bowl Subdivision team from 2018-19.
+Call him a journeyman if you want, but the graduate transfer was persistent and never gave up his dream of playing college football.

-What looked to be a promising career as the starting quarterback for the Alabama Crimson Tide has seen him lose his starting job in Tuscaloosa, transfer to Palomar College in California, and get beat out to be the starting signal caller at Arizona State.
+What looked to be a promising career as the starting quarterback for Nick Saban’s Alabama Crimson Tide saw him lose his starting job in Tuscaloosa, transfer to Palomar College in California, and get beat out to be the starting signal caller at Arizona State.

-Now, the 6-foot-5 former five-star prospect is at South Florida and is in position to start for head coach Charlie Strong and the Bulls against Elon on September 1.
+Then, the 6-foot-5 former five-star prospect transferred to South Florida and became the starter for head coach Charlie Strong and the Bulls.

-Barrett will be the first quarterback not named Quinton Flowers to take the starting snaps for South Florida since the end of the 2014 season.
-He beat out Brett Kean and Chris Oladokun — two signal callers who were already in the program before — but all three might see playing time in the season opener.
+Barrett in 2018 became the first quarterback not named Quinton Flowers to take the starting snaps for South Florida since the end of the 2014 season.
+He beat out Brett Kean and Chris Oladokun — two signal callers who were already in the program before.

-What’s crazy is Barnett has only thrown 24 passes in his entire career before earning his shot at USF.
+What’s crazy is Barnett had only thrown 24 passes in his entire career before earning his shot at USF.

 Only time will tell if Barnett will ever play professionally, whether that be in the NFL, XFL or in Canada.
-Those who forgot about the pro-style quarterback might want to take notice if he plays how everyone thought he would coming out of Santiago High School in Corona, California years ago.
+Those who forgot about the pro-style quarterback might want to keep tabs on Barnett, because he was once a star coming out of Santiago High School in Corona, California, years ago.